God Or Money

 Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.
 Matthew 6:19-21

 Think about what Jesus taught and what He said was most important.
 Jesus said, “You can not serve God and money.”
-So what kind of a manager are you, of the earthly things God has given?
-All these things we have will be gone someday.
-All your money and possessions have no value unless you use them in such a way that it benefits others and honors God.
-To build up incorruptible wealth in Heaven, and save souls.
+So, what kind of a manager are you of the earthly things God has given?
+All these things you have will be gone someday.
+All your money and possessions have no value unless you use them in such a way that it benefits others and honors God for eternity.
+To build up incorruptible wealth in Heaven and even to save souls.

 For what does it profit a man to gain the whole world and forfeit his soul?
 Mark 8:36